nissib8/sleep_disorder-prediction/README.md

-💤 Sleep Disorder Prediction System
+💤 Sleep Disorder Prediction System:

 A machine learning–based web application that predicts sleep disorders such as Insomnia and Sleep Apnea based on lifestyle and health-related factors.
 The project aims to assist in early awareness and encourage timely medical consultation.